-Several reports also indicate that agricultural workers and people living in rural areas adjacent to these agricultural low- and uplands, as well as those in semi-urban areas, are at higher risk of exposure to zoonotic diseases from both domestic and wild animals, and this heightened risk is attributed to inadequate biosecurity measures and vaccination protocols (Jori et al., 2021; Magouras et al., 2020).
+Several reports also indicate that agricultural workers and people living in rural areas adjacent to these agricultural lowlands and uplands, as well as those in semi-urban areas, are at higher risk of exposure to zoonotic diseases from both domestic and wild animals, and this heightened risk is attributed to inadequate biosecurity measures and vaccination protocols (Jori et al., 2021; Magouras et al., 2020).
 For instance, backyard and small-scale farmers often rear free-ranging poultry and livestock in close proximity to households.
-This intermixing allows wildlife and farmed animals to access human's sleeping, eating, and cooking areas, creating a situation where human-animal interactions are frequent.
+This intermixing allows wildlife and farmed animals to access humans' sleeping, eating, and cooking areas, creating a situation where human-animal interactions are frequent.
 Additionally, cohabitation of multiple other species (chickens, ducks, pigs) within the same environment leads to an elevated risk of cross-species transmission.

-In the region, the limited adoption and enforcement of biosecurity measures in backyard farms remain a challenge, primarily due to the high cost of such measures or affording more space for different types of animals.
+In the region, the limited adoption and enforcement of biosecurity measures in backyard farms remain challenges, primarily due to the high cost of such measures or affording more space for different types of animals.
 There is also a severe lack of awareness of these biosafety and biosecurity guidelines, extending not only to the farmers themselves but also to local governing bodies who have jurisdiction over these backyard farms.
-Furthermore, healthcare services should be meeting and engage with farmers and other community members in situ - where they work - to reinforce the need for cross-governmental collaborations with health departments etc. thus ensure that backyard farmers stay updated with immunizations and maintain good health.
+Furthermore, healthcare services should be meeting and engaging with farmers and other community members in situ-where they work-to reinforce the need for cross-governmental collaborations with health departments etc., thus ensuring that backyard farmers stay updated with immunizations and maintain good health.
 In Malaysia, permits for urban farming in residential areas typically fall under the jurisdiction of the local municipality (Murdad et al., 2022), but the temporary presence of farm animals such as cows and goats in residential compounds for Muslim celebrations is permitted with approval from the Department of Veterinary Services (DVS).
-Case example 6-6 illustrates an example of biosafety and biosecurity concerns in small-scale backyard poultry farms in Indonesia.
+Box 6-10 illustrates an example of biosafety and biosecurity concerns in small-scale backyard poultry farms in Indonesia.

 Hygiene practices in these communities tend to be minimal and occasionally insufficient, with some relying on unsafe water sources and lacking access to improved sanitation.
-In these small farming households, access to both human and animal veterinary health services is limited, in addition to a wide range of household practices being associated with an increased likelihood of exposure to zoonotic pathogens.
-For examples, the following household practices could contribute to increased likelihood of exposure:

-- Inadequate hand washing and hygiene practices (Vong et al., 2009) - Improper handling of poultry upon slaughtering (Vong et al., 2009) - Consumption of undercooked meat (Petersen et al., 2009) - Feeding animals raw meat (Stull et al., 2013) - Cull sick animals for consumption and eat animals found dead (Osbjer et al., 2015)
+These small farming households often face challenges in accessing both human and animal veterinary health services, in addition to a wide range of household practices are linked to a heightened risk of exposure to zoonotic pathogens.
+For examples, the following household practices could contribute to increased likelihood of exposure: inadequate handwashing and hygiene practices, improper handling of poultry upon slaughtering (Vong et al., 2009), consuming of undercooked meat (Petersen et al., 2010), feeding animals raw meat (Stull et al., 2013) and culling sick animals for consumption and eating animals found dead (Osbjer et al., 2015).

-CASE EXAMPLE 6-6 Challenges and Opportunities in West Java's Poultry Industry: A Biosecurity Perspective
+Challenges and opportunities in West Java's poultry industry: A biosecurity perspective

-West Java, Indonesia, is a region renowned for its fertile agricultural landscape and agrarian-centered economy.
+West Java, Indonesia, is a region renowned for its fertile agricultural landscape and agrarian-centred economy.
 Here, animal farms, domestic poultry, and a variety of avian species constitute commonplace commodities.
-The province has been particularly hard-hit by HPAI H5N1 outbreaks, largely due to its extensive poultry trade, diverse poultry industries, and substantial poultry population (Karo-Karo et al., 2019).
+The province has been particularly hard-hit by HPAI H5N1 outbreaks, largely due to its extensive poultry trade, diverse poultry industries, and substantial poultry population (Karo-karo et al., 2019).
 The struggle to contain the spread of this disease stems from various factors, including an ineffective vaccination strategy, underreporting of cases out of fear of inadequate compensation for culling, and unsuccessful implementation of biosecurity measures (Indrawan et al., 2018).